ontio/ontology/docs/specifications/cli_user_guide.md

 --loglevel
 The loglevel parameter is used to set the log level the Ontology outputs.
 Ontology supports 7 different log levels, i.e. 0:Trace 1:Debug 2:Info 3:Warn 4:Error 5:Fatal 6:MaxLevel.
 The logs are logged from low to high, and the log output volume is from high to low.
 The default value is 2, which means that only logs at the info level or higher level.

---disableeventlog
+--disable-event-log
-The disableeventlog parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
+The disable-event-log parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
 The Ontology node enables the event log output function by default.

---datadir
+--data-dir
-The datadir parameter specifies the storage path of the block data.
+The data-dir parameter specifies the storage path of the block data.
 The default value is "./Chain".

 #### 1.1.2 Account Parameters